cfranklin11/blog-posts/2020/2020-12-06-aws-course-notes.md

   - Infrequently-accessed (EFS-IA): cost to retrieve files, but lower cost to store
   - Lifecycle management setting will automatically move files from Standard to EFS-IA after X number of days

-## 6. AWS Fundamentals: RDS & Aurora & ElastiCache
+## IV.
+AWS Fundamentals: RDS & Aurora & ElastiCache

 ### A. Relational Database Service (RDS)